DC00/meme-compiler/README.md

 - Go to `meme-compiler` project
 - Select "Service Accounts" and click on the service account for the project
 - Go to "Keys"
-- Create or download a json file with provided service accont keys
+- Create or download a json file with provided service account keys
 - Add to environment variable: `export GOOGLE_APPLICATION_CREDENTIALS='path/to/creds.json'`